jamesbvaughan/live-gizz-rankings/README.md

 ![CI](https://github.com/jamesbvaughan/live-gizz-rankings/actions/workflows/ci.yaml/badge.svg?branch=main)

-This is a small web app for crowdsourcing rankings for the best live performances of King Gizzard & The Lizard Wizard songs.
+This is a small web app for crowd-sourcing rankings for the best live performances of King Gizzard & The Lizard Wizard songs.

 Check it out at [livegizzrankings.com](https://livegizzrankings.com)!